Link building image

 Qwoted website

-Qwoted is probably the platform most like HARO on this list, You’re emailed pitches and publishers can view your responses on the platform.
+Qwoted is probably the most well-known platform on this list, You get emailed pitches and publishers can view your responses on the platform.

 You can only respond to two sources a month for free, and there’s a two-hour delay before you receive relevant pitches